Table of Contents

 Moreover, pet owner demographics show that there's been a high adoption rate since the pandemic.
 Who can blame them?
-We all want some companionship in these trying times.
+We all want some companionship during those trying times.

 Not only for a companion, but pets can serve as a stress reliever for most people.

-U.S. pet ownership statistics say that Americans have adopted over 750,000 dogs and cats from animal shelters.
+U.S. pet ownership statistics say Americans have adopted over 750,000 dogs and cats from animal shelters.

 About 70% of family in America owns a pet.
 It might be a dog, cat, bird, or fish.
 But these are not just animals.
 They've become part of our family.

 The number one state that adopts pets in the U.S. is Wyoming, while the lowest rates of pet ownership are in Connecticut.

 With 58.3%, Idaho has the highest dog ownership rate.
 Moreover, the lowest rate of dog ownership is in the District of Columbia at 22.5%, and also the lowest rate of cat ownership at 16.4%.